morarupasukaru/devdocs/frontend/PWA.md

     * Configure Service Workers in an Angular project: `ng add @angular/pwa`
     * Angular/PWA generate a service worker based on the `ngsw-config.json`
     * we can specify in `ngsw-config.json`
-      * which files or urls should be prefetch by the generated service worker
+      * which files or urls should be prefetched by the generated service worker
       * caches to be used for rest APIs
       * service-worker can be configured to fetch data from the network and use cache data in case of timeout; see [strategy of cacheconfig](https://angular.io/guide/service-worker-config#strategy)
     * to disable quick service worker on production; set `serviceWorker` to false in `angular-cli.json` and serve a new version of the application in production (user still have to load the application twice)